Sausage and Mash with Onion Gravy

 Italians have their salami and other dried sausage.
 The Dutch have their Braadworst and Rookworst.

-It is just one of those combinations of foods that are meant to be together.
+It is just another of those combinations of foods that are meant to be together.

 There are many different types of sausages in Britain.
-When I lived in the Netherlands I used to import sausages in a coolbox in the car when we travelled back to the UK.
+When I lived in the Netherlands I used to smuggle British sausages in a coolbox in the car when we had travelled back to the UK.